Institutional ecosystem

 • issuing sector-specific opinions to the French government, parliament or other independent administrative authorities, especially the Autorité de la concurrence;

-In accordance with the French Code of Postal and Electronic Communications (Code des postes et des communications électroniques), Arcep must seek the Autorité’s opinion when it carries out market analyses to determine the operators exerting significant influence on certain product or services markets.
+In accordance with the French Postal and Electronic Communications Code (Code des postes et des communications électroniques), ARCEP must seek the opinion of the Autorité when it carries out market analyses to determine the operators exerting significant influence on certain product or services markets.

-Arcep’s President must refer to the Autorité de la concurrence any abuses of dominant position and anticompetitive practices it becomes aware of in the sectors that Arcep regulates.
-It may also refer any issue within its jurisdiction to the Autorité.
+The President of ARCEP must refer to the Autorité de la concurrence any abuses of dominant position or anticompetitive practices of with ARCEP becomes aware in the sectors within its jurisdiction.
+They may also refer any issue within the jurisdiction of ARCEP to the Autorité.

-The Autorité de la concurrence must inform Arcep of any referral it receives that falls within Arcep’s jurisdiction and seek its opinion on practices referred to it within the postal sector.
+The Autorité de la concurrence must inform ARCEP of any referral received that falls within the jurisdiction of ARCEP and seek the opinion of ARCEP on any practices referred to the Autorité within the postal sector.

-Arafer has broad powers to perform its role, such as extensive investigative and sanctioning powers, which enable it, for example, to temporarily prohibit access to the rail network or to impose fines.
-In addition, disputes can be referred to ART when the complainant believes it is the victim of unfair treatment, discrimination or any other practice related to access to the rail network.
+The ART has broad powers to perform its role, such as extensive investigative and sanctioning powers, and can use those powers to, for example, temporarily prohibit access to the rail network or impose fines.
+In addition, disputes may be referred to the ART where a complainant believes that they are the victim of unfair treatment, discrimination or any other practice related to access to the rail network.

-In the coach transport sector, the launch of any scheduled service with a distance of less than 100 km between two stops must also be reported to it.
+In the coach transport sector, the launch of any scheduled service with a distance of less than 100 km between two stops must also be notified to the ART.
 Coach services of more than 100 km are totally deregulated.

 Cooperation in the rail sector

-In application of the French Transport Code (Code des transports), abuses of dominant position and practices that hamper competition in the rail transport or road passenger transport sectors or the sector for construction, goods and services contracts on the concessionary motorway network may be referred to the Autorité de la concurrence by Arafer’s President.
+In application of the French Transport Code (Code des transports), abuses of dominant position and practices that hamper competition in the rail transport or road passenger transport services sectors or the sector for construction, goods and services contracts on the concessionary motorway network may be referred to the Autorité de la concurrence by the President of the ART.

 A collaborative effort

-The Autorité de la concurrence works closely with the CSA.
-By virtue of Article 41-4 of the Law of 30 September 1986 on freedom of communication, the Autorité seeks the CSA’s opinion before deciding on a case, merger or anticompetitive practices in the audiovisual sector.
-The CSA may also refer to the Autorité de la concurrence potential anticompetitive practices it has identified within the sector or request from it an opinion on competition and concentration issues it is aware of.
+The Autorité de la concurrence works closely with ARCOM.
+By virtue of Article 41-4 of the French law of 30 September 1986 on freedom of communication, the Autorité seeks the opinion of ARCOM before deciding on a case, merger or anticompetitive practices in the audiovisual sector.
+ARCOM may also refer to the Autorité de la concurrence any potential anticompetitive practices that it has identified within the sector or request an opinion on competition and merger issues of which it is aware.

-The French Energy Regulatory Commission (Commission de Régulation de l’Énergie (CRE)) was created when the energy markets were opened up to competition; it oversees the functioning of the electricity and gas markets in France.
+The French energy regulator (Commission de régulation de l’énergie – CRE), created when the energy markets were opened up to competition, oversees the functioning of the electricity and gas markets in France.

-It has responsibilities in two areas: regulation of the electricity and natural gas networks, to guarantee non-discriminatory access to transmission and distribution infrastructure for users, and regulation of the markets, to guarantee free and fair competition.
-It therefore supervises the competition between energy suppliers.
-The regulated retail tariffs for electricity and gas are set by the French government on the basis of the CRE’s proposal.
+Its responsibilities cover two areas: regulation of the electricity and natural gas networks, to guarantee non-discriminatory access to transmission and distribution infrastructure for users, and regulation of the markets, to guarantee free and fair competition.
+Thus, the CRE supervises competition between energy suppliers.
+The regulated retail tariffs for electricity and gas are set by the French government, based on proposals made by the CRE.

-The CRE’s Dispute Resolution and Penalties Committee settles disputes between operators and users over access to the public electricity and gas networks and their use.
+The Dispute Resolution and Penalties Committee of the CRE settles disputes between operators and users over access to the public electricity and gas networks and their use.
 It also applies penalties for breaches of the French Energy Code (Code de l’énergie).

 Complementary responsibilities

-The CRE and the Autorité de la concurrence have complementary responsibilities which “protect consumers and guarantee electricity prices that reflect the competitiveness of the production facilities” (Article 7 of the draft law on the new organisation of the electricity market).
-Whereas the Autorité is responsible for control of anticompetitive practices in the sector, the CRE monitors the coherence of the prices offered by electricity market stakeholders with their economic constraints (particularly regulated access to basic electricity).
+The CRE and the Autorité de la concurrence have complementary responsibilities that “protect consumers and guarantee electricity prices that reflect the competitiveness of production facilities” (Article 7 of the draft law on the new organisation of the electricity market).
+Whereas the Autorité is responsible for monitoring anticompetitive practices in the sector, the CRE monitors the coherence of the prices offered by electricity market stakeholders with their economic constraints (particularly regulated access to basic electricity).

-The President of the CRE may refer to the Autorité both for an opinion or to report anticompetitive practices in the electricity or gas sectors.
-The Autorité must in turn inform the CRE of any referral related to the energy sector so that it can comment.
+The President of the CRE may ask the Autorité for an opinion or report to the Autorité any anticompetitive practices in the electricity or gas sectors.
+The Autorité must in turn inform the CRE of any referral related to the energy sector, so that the CRE can comment.

 Print the page